lombardo-chcg/lombardo-chcg.github.io/_posts/03/2017-01-20-lil-fun-with-jq.md

 }
 {% endhighlight %}

-nice.  now let's pipe that into beautiful JSON into the `to_entries` jq command which gives us convenient access to the keys and values
+nice.  now let's pipe that beautiful JSON into the `to_entries` jq command which gives us convenient access to the keys and values
 {% highlight bash %}
 $> jq -r ".widget.text|to_entries|.[]" < "example.json"